Sid72020123/scratchconnect/README.md

 t.open()  # Open table
 ```

+### Using ScratchConnect in online IDEs like Replit
+...

 ### Projects made using ScratchConnect

 To see the projects made using ScratchConnect, go to the